- Dress Apparel

 A: The prices paid by wholesale companies depend on the age, popularity, and subject matter of the book.
 There is significant risk that the textbook will change editions and render the wholesaler’s inventory worthless, so a lot of effort on their part is devoted to predicting demand and anticipating when editions will change.

 Q: The professor said she was going to use this book again next semester.
-Why can't you give me 50%?
+Why can't I sell it back?

 A: Even if she said that in class, if the instructor hasn't yet indicated to the bookstore that she plans to use this book again next semester, we cannot yet buy it back.
-Once we do receive an order for the same book from the professor, we will then be able to add the book to our buyback list.
+Once we do receive an order for that book from the professor, we will then be able to add the book to our buyback list, assuming we need copies of it.
 Ask your professor if she has sent her textbook order to the bookstore.

 Q: Last semester, I sold a book back to you for the wholesale price, and it was on the shelf this semester.
 What happened?